Singular Bayesian Neural Networks: Gaussian Complexity Transfer: Deterministic to Bayesian

-\begin{remark}[When Gaussian complexity is stronger] Gaussian complexity bounds might be tighter when: \begin{enumerate} \item \textbf{Small to moderate sample sizes:} When $m$ is not too large and $\|X\|_F \sqrt{r d_{\text{out}}} = O(\sqrt{m})$, the $O(1/m)$ term provides faster decay than the $O(1/\sqrt{m})$ concentration term. \item \textbf{Normalized or bounded inputs:} When $\|X\|_F = O(\sqrt{m})$ (e.g., inputs normalized to unit norm), the rank-dependent term becomes $O(\sqrt{r d_{\text{out}}/m})$, which can be tighter than PAC-Bayes when $r d_{\text{out}} \ll r(d_{\text{in}} + d_{\text{out}})$. \item \textbf{No prior specification required:} Unlike PAC-Bayes, which requires choosing a prior $P$, Gaussian complexity bounds depend only on the realized network architecture and data. \item \textbf{Architectural transparency:} The bound explicitly shows how rank, spectral norms, and layer dimensions interact through the network depth, providing architectural guidance. \item \textbf{Connection to deterministic theory:} Gaussian complexity bounds inherit the full machinery of deterministic generalization theory, including recent advances in rank-sensitive analysis. \end{enumerate} \end{remark}
+\begin{remark}[When Gaussian complexity is stronger] Gaussian complexity bounds can be tighter when: \begin{enumerate} \item \textbf{Diffuse posteriors with bounded spectral norms:} When $C_{\max}$ is large (the posterior has not concentrated tightly), the PAC-Bayes KL term can be vacuous.
+The Gaussian complexity bound depends on the spectral norm constraints $C_1$, not on posterior concentration, and can remain informative even when the posterior is spread over a large region of parameter space. \item \textbf{Normalized inputs with small spectral norm constants:} When $\|x_j\|_2 \le R$ with $R$ moderate and spectral norms are well-controlled ($C_1$ not too large), the Gaussian complexity bound's leading constant $\sqrt{\pi\mathcal{L}}\,C_0 C_1^2 R$ can be smaller than $\sqrt{C_{\max}/2}$.
+This is the regime where the Gaussian complexity bound is numerically tighter. \item \textbf{No prior specification required:} Unlike PAC-Bayes, which requires choosing a prior $P$ and where the bound quality depends sensitively on this choice, Gaussian complexity bounds depend only on the realized network architecture and data.
+This makes them valuable as a \emph{prior-free sanity check}. \item \textbf{Architectural transparency:} The bound explicitly shows how rank, spectral norms, and layer dimensions interact through the network depth, providing guidance for architectural design that is not available from the PAC-Bayes bound's KL-divergence summary. \end{enumerate} \end{remark}

 \begin{remark}[Rank dependence] Both bounds have $\sqrt{r}$ rank dependence in their leading terms: \begin{itemize} \item \textbf{PAC-Bayes:} The parameter-count reduction from $d_{\text{in}} d_{\text{out}}$ to $r(d_{\text{in}} + d_{\text{out}})$ appears inside a square root in the KL term. \item \textbf{Gaussian complexity:} The Frobenius norm bound $\|W\|_F \le \sqrt{r}\|W\|_2$ for rank-$r$ matrices introduces $\sqrt{r}$ into the complexity. \end{itemize} Neither bound exhibits linear $r$ dependence; the rank always appears under a square root in the leading generalization term. \end{remark}